andyatkinson/rideshare/README.md

     You should have PostgreSQL installed and your local machine.
 Normally you'd use `bin/rails db:create` but Rideshare has custom setup.

+    On MacOS run: export RIDESHARE_DB_PASSWORD=$(openssl rand -base64 12)

+    This generates a strong password like '2C6uw3LprgUMwSLQ' which is used in scripts.

+    To confirm the value run "echo $RIDESHARE_DB_PASSWORD"

+    You may also enter this password into the file ~/.pgpass

+    Once that's set, run the following script.

     ```sh
     sh db/setup.sh
     ```